umr4nlp/umr-guidelines/guidelines.md

 	:modstr FullAff)
 ```
 See Table 9 above for examples of the circumstantial
 roles.
-In addition, there is an `:other`
+In addition, there is an `:other-role`
 placeholder role that can be used when annotators are unsure of which participant role annotation is accurate for a particular participant.
 Also see Appendix [8](#ap:verbspr) for a list of verbs and how their microroles are annotated.

 At Stage 0, participant roles that aren’t explicitly expressed in the clause do not have to be annotated, even if they are implied by the context.
 If the annotator is certain about them, however, they can be annotated.
 For example, in <a href="#3-2-1-1 (8)">(8)</a>, the